mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 ### Bug Fixes
  - Fixed link previews on a number of websites, including Reddit.
- - Fixed an issue where SAML assigned Mattermost UserID as username if the value was invalid and did not log this.
+ - Fixed an issue where SAML assigned Mattermost ``UserID`` as username if the value was invalid and did not log this.
  - Fixed an issue where hover effects for category sorting and **Direct Messages** category limit submenus were too dark on a dark theme.
- - Fixed an issue where users were unable to drag vertical scroll bar on a PDF preview.
+ - Fixed an issue where users were unable to drag the vertical scroll bar on a PDF preview.
  - Fixed an issue with animations on long posts when highlighted as a permalink.
  - Fixed an issue where the user nickname was not shown on channel switch.
  - Fixed an issue where deactivated users were not marked as "Deactivated" in the channel switcher.